 Can I negotiate a lease for a coffee shop space in Eagle Rock on my own?

-Technically, yes — but it’s rarely in your best interest.
-Commercial leases are complex legal documents and, contrary to what some landlords suggest, most terms are genuinely negotiable.
-Having an experienced commercial real estate broker representing you as a tenant ensures you’re not leaving tenant improvement allowances, favorable renewal options, or important protections like CAM caps and exclusivity clauses on the table.
-In most cases, broker fees in tenant representation are covered by the landlord, so there’s little reason not to have professional representation.
+Most commercial lease terms are negotiable, and having an experienced broker representing you ensures you’re not leaving TI allowances, CAM caps, or key protections on the table.
+In most cases, tenant representation fees are covered by the landlord — so there’s little reason not to have professional support.

 Conclusion